Table of Contents

 What does this mean to me right now?

-• What if I cannot return to my apartment because of my disability?
+What if I cannot return or access my residence because of my disability?

-• You can terminate your lease early.
-If you return to your rental home or apartment and the conditions there make the symptoms of your disability worse (or the disability of anyone that lives in the home), you can ask that your landlord let you out of your lease immediately.
+- You can terminate your lease early.
+If you return to your rental home or apartment and the conditions or damage from the disaster make the home inaccessible or your symptoms of your disability worse (or the disability of anyone that lives in the home), you can ask that your landlord let you out of your lease immediately as the residence is not safe, sanitary or habitable to occupy.
 Make the request in writing (e-mail or via letter but keep a copy).
-A sample request is on the next page.
+A sample request is below.

-• Do I have any rights while residing at housing provided by the FEMA or another federal, state, or local governmental agency?
+Do I have any rights while residing in housing provided by FEMA or another federal, state, or local governmental agency?

-• If the housing is not accessible to you because of a mobility impairment or any other reason, you can ask that it be made accessible either by having the FEMA (or other governmental agency) make it accessible to you.
+- If the housing is not accessible to you because of a mobility impairment or any other reason, you can ask that it be made accessible by having FEMA (or other governmental agency) make it accessible to you.
 This includes having ramps built and having doors widened.

 Date